avanzosc/custom-addons/astikar_custom/README.rst

 * New field repair_analytic_id in supplier invoices and purchase orders.

 * When a supplier invoice or purchase order is created from a repair, it will load repairs analytic account as default.

+* New state "Not to invoice" on mrp_repairs.

+* Stock history can be group by product type.

 Credits